 Terre Thaemlitz.
 “The Revolution Will Not Be Injected.”
 June 2015.

 VIDEO: ContraPoints.
 “Gender Critical.”
 March 2019.

 4. Reduce< Refuse< Rave : Are Parties Political?

 Barbara Ehrenreich.
 Dancing in the Streets: A History of Collective Joy.
-Henry Holt, 2007.
+New York: Henry Holt, 2007.

 Jose Esteban Munoz.
 “Conclusion: Take Ecstasy with Me.”
 In Cruising Utopia.
 New York: New York University Press, 2009.

 Taking ecstasy with one another, in as many ways as possible, can perhaps be our best way of enacting a queer time that is not yet but nonetheless always potentially dawning.